Jessa Duggar’s Latest Instagram Video Has Fans Praising ‘Smart’ Spurgeon

-Jessa Duggar might have a hard time deciphering what Spurgeon is saying sometimes, but her Instagram followers think that that the toddler is a baby genius.
-So is two-year-old Spurgeon really advanced for his age?
+Jessa Duggar might have a hard time deciphering what Spurgeon is saying sometimes, but her Instagram followers think the toddler is a baby genius.
+So is 2-year-old Spurgeon really advanced for his age?

 On Monday, Jessa Duggar took to Instagram to give fans an inside look at one of her teaching sessions with Spurgeon.
-In his mother’s short video, the 2-year-old Counting On showed off his counting skills.
+In his mother’s short video, the 2-year-old Counting On star showed off his counting skills.
 Jessa was focused on getting her son to identify various objects in a book, but the little boy took the lesson one step further by counting each item that he saw.
 Luckily for Spurgeon, the objects were all grouped in threes.

 In the caption of her Instagram post, Jessa Duggar revealed that Spurgeon’s unique way of counting was cracking her up.
 Each time he would correctly identify a group of items and count them, he would utter the same word or phrase.
 Jessa wrote that she was having a difficult time understanding what her son was saying, but she eventually determined that Spurgeon was exclaiming “amazing!” over and over again.
 However, one of her Instagram followers suggested that he was actually letting his mom know that her lesson was too “easy.”